jusec-code/django-docker/README.md

 1. **Clone the repository:**
     ```bash
     git clone <repository-url>
-    cd django-docker/docker-environment
     ```
-2. **Copy the content of the django project folder to the directory or vice versa**
+2. **OPTIONAL: Copy the content of a existing django project folder to the directory or vice versa**
    ````bash
    cp ./<django-project>/* ./
    ````